“A Lifestyle of Prayer”

 Ephesians 6:18 (NIV)

-Please pray each day for God’s help in knowing and sharing the joy of Christmas.
+Please pray each day for God’s help in knowing, living, and sharing His new covenant.

 Sunday: Pray for your church staff, the preaching and teaching that takes place, the church leadership, the volunteers that are helping in so many areas, the spiritual and financial health of the congregation, and the work of the missions ministry of the church.
 Pray for me (Tom Lemler) and the work of Impact Prayer Ministry.